15 Things to Do While Waiting for Labor to Start - Baby Chick

 4. Mani/Pedi

-Something about having my hands and feet pretty makes me feel like a new woman, especially when my feet are hard to get to nowadays.
+Something about having my hands and feet pretty makes me feel like a new woman, especially since my feet are hard to reach nowadays.
 Having fresh nails is one less thing to worry about when people will soon be all up in your lady bits.

 5. Travel